-- subtitles as translation of interior thoughts: Again, Allen seems to be looking for a way to show us interiority in film similarly to literature.
-There’s a great scene where Singer and Hall are on the roof and getting to know one another and we see the characters on screen and hear what they’re saying but Hall uses subtitles, as if translating from one language to another, to show us what the characters are actually thinking regardless of what we’re hearing them say.
-There’s something very interesting to me about this and I’ve only seen this technique used a few times.
+Subtitles as translation of interior thoughts: Again, Allen seems to be looking for a way to show us interiority in film similarly to literature.
+There’s a great scene where Annie and Alvy are on the roof and getting to know one another.
+We see the characters on screen and hear what they’re saying but Allen uses subtitles, as if translating from one language to another, to show us what the characters are actually thinking.

-- I also enjoy how he portrays the narrative of relationships from possible interest to new love to committed love to either long-term commitment or abandonment of the relationship.
+Form and content: I also enjoy how he weaves the narrative of his story with the cycles (narrative) of relationships together from possible interest to new love to committed love to either long-term commitment or abandonment of the relationship.